coding-to-music/battlecode2021/README.md

 # Setup your computer, we will cover each item
-## - Enable Linux on your Chromebook
+## Enable Linux on your Chromebook

 In your Chromebook settings, enable the Linux (Beta)

-## - details about your computer and operating system
+## Details about your computer and operating system
 ### Chromebook is Debian

 ```java